Heterogeneous multiscale methods for rough-wall laminar viscous flow: Numerical results

 chosen to capture the large scale curvature of $\beta$.
-The asymptotic analysis presented in \cref{subsection:asymptotic_analysis} suggests it is sufficient to simply compute in a single microscopic domain with roughness parameterized only by $\varphi^{\epsilon}$ and then multiply the resulting slip amount by $\beta(x_1)$ in the effective boundary condition \eqref{eq:mac_wall_law}.
-However, we chose to apply the general HMM algorithm to mimic the situation in which an analytic formula for $\beta$ is not known.
+The asymptotic analysis presented in Section \ref{subsection:asymptotic_analysis} suggests it is sufficient to simply compute in a single microscopic domain with roughness parameterized only by $\varphi^{\epsilon}$ and then multiply the resulting slip amount by $\beta(x_1)$ in the effective boundary condition \eqref{eq:mac_wall_law}.
+However, we chose to apply the general HMM algorithm to mimic the situation for which an analytic formula for $\beta$ is not known.
+The total slip amount used in the macroscale domain is a linear interpolation of the $\alpha_j$, $1 \le j \le 7$.

-In this case, the percent difference between the largest and smallest slip amounts is a non-negligible 23.4\%. \cref{fig:u1vsx1modulated} and \cref{fig:shearvsx1modulated} illustrate the success of the HMM method in capturing the horizontal dependence of the slip amount.
+In this case, the percent difference between the largest and smallest slip amounts is a non-negligible 23.4\%.
+Figures \ref{fig:u1vsx1modulated} and \ref{fig:shearvsx1modulated} illustrate HMM's successful capturing of the slip amount's horizontal dependence.

-\subsection{Flow in a channel with quasi-periodic roughness}
+\subsection{Flow in a channel with quasi-periodic roughness.}

 Consider now a rough boundary parameterized by the quasi-periodic function